Kesheon/FallOut_44/README.md

 # FallOut_44

 # FallOut44 is a text-based adventure game based off of the 2015 triple A game: Fallout 4.
+# To beat the game: collect items, defeat enemies, discover different dialogue options,
+# buy and sell, and last but not least: enjoy the main story and short stories as you play.

 # It starts out in the year 2077.
 Your name is Nate Mcpherson.
 You served in the Special